open-orchestra/open-orchestra/app/Resources/doc/dev/draft/OpenOrchestraDownload.md

 ## Install roles from ansible-galaxy
-Install roles needed to launch the box
-As a prerequisite, update your python modules if required with those two
+Install roles needed to launch the box as a prerequisite, update your python modules if required with those two

     aptitude install python-yaml
     aptitude install python-jinja2

-Then go into openorchestra directory
+then go into openorchestra directory

     ansible-galaxy install --role-file=provisioning/galaxy.yml